Kevin Priola: Career

 Priola ran for the Republican nomination for a seat in the Colorado House of Representatives in the 30th district in the 2008 election and won in the general election against Democratic nominee Dave Rose.
 He defeated Democratic nominee Laura Huerta in the 2010 election.
 He defeated Democratic nominee Rose and Libertarian nominee Will Hiltscher in the 2012 election.
 He defeated Democratic nominee Vicki A. Snider and Libertarian nominee Chris Baerns in the 2014 election.

 Priola ran for a seat in the Colorado Senate from the 25th district and defeated Democratic nominee Jenise May in the 2016 election.
 He defeated Democratic nominee Paula Dickerson in the 2020 election.
 He over-performed Donald Trump by over 10% in the 2020 election in his district.
+Priola was redistricted into the 13th district.

 He served as a whip during his tenure in the state house, but resigned from his position in 2014, the day after Representative Chris Holbert unsuccessfully attempted to have him removed from the position due to Priola not supporting a Republican amendment to legislation.
 During his tenure in the state senate he served on the Business, Labor and Technology, and Education committees.
 He was considered as a possible running mate for Walker Stapleton in the 2018 gubernatorial election, but Lang Sias was selected instead.

+On August 22, 2022, Priola announced he was leaving the Republican Party and joining the Democratic Party, citing Republicans' attempts to overturn the 2020 election and denial of climate change.
+Priola's wife, Michelle, is a plaintiff on Anderson v.
+Griswold.